vlobzakov/jmeter-cluster/README.md

 # Jmeter Cluster
 <img align="left" width="100" src="images/jmeter-cluster.png">

- **JMeter** is software that can perform a stress test, a performance-oriented business (functional) test, a regression test, etc. with various protocols and technologies targeting remote systems.
+ **JMeter** is a software that can perform a stress test, a performance-oriented business (functional) test, a regression test, etc. with various protocols and technologies targeting remote systems.

 <br>